-Step 5: Enrolment Application Assessment Process
+Enrolment Application Assessment Process

-As part of the assessment process, the School will thoroughly assess the student's application and may ask the parents/legal guardians to provide more information about the child and his/her schooling.
+As part of the assessment process, the School will thoroughly assess the student's application and may ask the parents/legal guardians to provide more information about the child and her schooling.
+Only when all required information is provided will the enrolment process proceed further.